 Honolulu has one of the nation’s lowest unemployment rates, and it fell sharply last year, as the business population grew quickly.
 However, high housing costs are displacing some locals and may create challenges for finding staff for future openings.

 Beyond the Outlook’s top five cities, see how 50 major U.S. metro areas compare in local-business success throughout 2017, which business categories are growing fastest, how restaurants compare and how diners in the metro rate chains and independent restaurants.

 Find out how each of the 50 metro areas in America have fared over the last year.

-Highlight the cities by LEO rank
+cities by LEO rank

 Building a Model to Measure Economic Outlook

 Yelp, the leader in connecting people with great local businesses, is putting its rich data stores to work identifying the parts of the country and types of business with the highest rate of growth in the number of businesses.
 The Yelp data science team, we’re continually working to identify the best measure of local economic health.
 For this quarter, we’re using the rate of change in the number of businesses in a city, neighborhood or business category as a way to equally weight business closures — a sign of economic challenges — and business openings, a sign of business investment and dynamism.
 This method places a greater weight on business openings than the scoring used for the inaugural LEO rankings released in October.
 While the change makes the rankings we’re releasing today not directly comparable with the October list, we think it is a marked improvement because of the importance of business openings as a signal of economic health.
 We’ll continue to study and refine this measure in the quarters to come as we release further updates on local business health.

 The rankings are based on data from the fourth quarter of 2017 (October through December).
 The rankings by change are based on comparing the fourth quarter of 2017 data with the third quarter of 2017 (July through September).